isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-operated-by-21vianet.md

 |Windows PowerShell|Sim|Sim|
 |Relatórios do Skype for Business online no centro de administração do Microsoft 365|No<sup>4</sup>|No<sup>4</sup>|

 <sup>1</sup> The Skype for Business (Lync) client is supported for use with these subscription options, but it is not included.
-Lync 2013 Basic is available for all customers.
-The Lync Basic desktop client is a locally installed application that provides presence, instant messaging and conferencing features for Office 365 plans that include Skype for Business Online.
+O Lync 2013 Basic está disponível para todos os clientes.
+O cliente de desktop do Lync Basic é um aplicativo instalado localmente que fornece recursos de conferência, presença e mensagens instantâneas para planos do Office 365 que incluem o Skype for Business online.
 Office 365 ProPlus, and Office 365 Enterprise E3 include the full Skype for Business (Lync) application, which include additional features including advanced telephony support, archiving &amp; compliance features.
 A Skype for Business Online license must be assigned for each user.
 Para obter mais informações sobre os recursos do Lync Basic, consulte [tabelas de comparação de clientes de desktop](https://docs.microsoft.com/lyncserver/lync-server-2013-desktop-client-comparison-tables).
 <br/><sup>2</sup> A Skype for Business Online Plan 1 user may participate in a sharing session if they are invited by a Skype for Business Online Plan 2 user.
 <br/><sup>3</sup> Archiving for Skype for Business Online depends upon the Exchange In-Place Hold feature, which is not included in this plan.
 <br/><sup>4</sup> Tenants with a standalone Skype for Business Online plan can access reporting features if the tenant also has at least one active Exchange license, such as Exchange Online Plan 1 or Exchange Online Plan 2.